wp-plugins/social-polls-by-opinionstage/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-Add a powerful & easy-to-use social polling & voting solution to your web site.
+Add a powerful & easy-to-use social polling solution to your web site.

 == Description ==